Founder and CEO of the Happy Science Group

 Since then, Master Okawa has been lecturing around the world as a World Teacher.

-To date, Happy Science has produced 24 movies.
+To date, Happy Science has produced 25 movies.
 The original story and original concept were given by the Executive Producer Ryuho Okawa.
-Recent movie titles are Beautiful Lure-A Modern Tale of "Painted Skin” (live-action, May 2021), Into the Dreams…and Horror Experiences (live-action, August 2021), and The Laws of the Universe-The Age of Elohim (animation, October 2021), The Cherry Bushido (live-action movie scheduled to be released in February 2022).
+Recent movie titles are Beautiful Lure-A Modern Tale of "Painted Skin” (live-action, May 2021), Into the Dreams…and Horror Experiences (live-action, August 2021), and The Laws of the Universe-The Age of Elohim (animation, October 2021), The Cherry Bushido (live-action, February 2022).
 He has also composed the lyrics and music of over 450 songs, such as theme songs and featured songs of movies.

 Happy Science activities mainly take place at the branches, temples and the Shojas, on the content of education, politics, and making further publications to bring improvements to society.

 He has also laid the foundation for ideal politics and education by establishing the Happiness Realization Party in 2009, and the Happy Science Academy – the Nasu Main Campus in 2010 and the Kansai Campus in 2013.